WeaselMicu/Comment-Bot/README.md

 [Nick Diakopoulos](http://www.nickdiakopoulos.com) [@ndiakopoulos](http://www.twitter.com/ndiakopoulos) from the Computational Journalism Lab at the University of Maryland is the author of AnecbotalNYT.
 The bot itself tweets autonomously once run.
 There is no editional human filtering or oversight of the bot.

 **Input Data**

-*Provenance*
-- Data is drawn directly from the [NYT Community API](http://developer.nytimes.com/docs/community_api/The_Community_API_v3/) and consists of the raw comment text as well as some of the metadata of the comment such as the user name and location.
+Data is drawn directly from the [NYT Community API](http://developer.nytimes.com/docs/community_api/The_Community_API_v3/) and consists of the raw comment text as well as some of the metadata of the comment such as the user name and location.
 Other data that the bot uses as input comes from Twitter.

 *Sampling*
 - The bot only considers top level comments (and filters out comments that are responses to other comments) as they're more likely to be responding directly to the ideas in the article.